julianchurchill/text-adventure/README.md

 - [FEATURE] Action navigator - instead of long click context menu sequence use a sidebar which either expands or gets replaced (with a title to preserve context e.g. 'Show inventory...', 'Take an item...').
   - [TEST] action view title defaults to 'Actions...'
   - [TEST] activity sets action view title when user selects an action
-  - [TEST] action view includes a cancel button to reset the actions and the title to the top level

 - [REFACTOR]
   - [TEST] View/Presenter moveThroughExit interface should use 'Exit' actions instead of Exit objects directly and should use a common 'UserActionHandler::handleAction' interface